stephenjkaplan/stephenjkaplan.github.io/_posts/2020-09-18-standup-comedy-recommender.md

 ---
 layout: post
-title: Recommender Systems are a Joke: Unsupervised Learning with Stand-Up Comedy
+title: Recommender Systems are a Joke - Unsupervised Learning with Stand-Up Comedy
 ---

 _Disclaimer: This post as well as the code accompanying it contains some direct and indirect references to potentially